Welcome to Matrix Education

 Thinking of pursuing a law degree after high school?
 Choosing the right VCE subjects can give you the head start you need.
 While law schools don’t always have strict subject requirements, certain subjects can help you develop much-needed skills to thrive in a law program or career.

-In this guide, we’ll explore the best VCE subjects for law and give you tips on how to balance your studies to achieve top results.
+In this guide, we’ll explore the best VCE subjects for law degrees and give you tips on how to balance your studies to achieve top results!

-To study law in university, you need to possess a range of skills, including critical thinking, communication, and problem-solving.
-Picking subjects that develop these skills can make your transition to university much smoother.
+To study law at university, you need to have a range of skills, including critical thinking, communication, and problem-solving.
+The right VCE subjects can help you develop these abilities, and make the jump to university much easier.

-To excel in a law program, you’ll need to build the following skills during your VCE studies:
+To do well in a law program (and your future legal career), you’ll need to build these core skills during your VCE:

-No, specific VCE subjects aren’t required to get into a law degree.
-Law school admissions are based on your ATAR, which reflects your overall performance in VCE rather than individual subject choices.
+No, you don’t need to take specific VCE subjects to get into a law degree.
+Most admissions are based on your ATAR, which depends on your overall performance, not the individual subjects you choose.

 Why is VCE English important?